open-cluster-management-io/enhancements/enhancements/sig-architecture/81-addon-lifecycle/README.md

 #    type: Config
 ```

-When a new config is updated in the `ManagedClusterAddOn`, the addon manager will first calculate the spec hash and
-update the `DesiredConfigSpecHash`.
+Each addon manager is responsible to watch its `ClusterManagementAddOn` and its own configurations.
+Once the configurations
+name or spec hash changes, the addon manager updates the `desiredConfigSpecHash` in `ClusterManagementAddOnStatus`.

+A new component called rollout controller is responsible to compare the `desiredConfigSpecHash` of `ClusterManagementAddOnStatus`
+and `ManagedClusterAddOnStatus` and updates the `ManagedClusterAddOnStatus` `desiredConfigSpecHash`.

-Then the addon manager will generate `ManifestWork` with annotations `configsSpecHash`.
+The addon manager watches the `ManagedClusterAddOn` and generates `ManifestWork` with annotations `configsSpecHash`.

-Next, the addon manager updates the `LastAppliedConfigSpecHash` by checking the `ManifestWork`.
+Next, the rollout controller updates the `ManagedClusterAddOnStatus` `lastAppliedConfigSpecHash` by checking the `ManifestWork`.
-  - `ManifestWork` annotations `configsSpecHash` matches `DesiredConfigSpecHash`.
+  - `ManifestWork` annotations `configsSpecHash` matches `desiredConfigSpecHash`.
   - `ManifestWork` Condition Available status is true.
   - `ManifestWork` Condition Available observedGeneration equals to generation.
   - If it is a fresh install since one addon can have multiple ManifestWorks, the `ManifestWork` condition
   ManifestApplied must also be true.

-The addon manager then compares the `LastAppliedConfigSpecHash` with `DesiredConfigSpecHash` to update the condition.
+The rollout controller then compares the `lastAppliedConfigSpecHash` with `desiredConfigSpecHash` to update the condition.
-- If `LastAppliedConfigSpecHash` == `DesiredConfigSpecHash`
+- If `lastAppliedConfigSpecHash` == `desiredConfigSpecHash`
-  - If `LastAppliedConfigSpecHash` is empty before it equals to `DesiredConfigSpecHash`, update condition Progressing
+  - If `LastAppliedConfigSpecHash` is empty before it equals to `desiredConfigSpecHash`, update condition Progressing
   status to false with reason `InstallSucceed`.
-  - If `LastAppliedConfigSpecHash` is not empty before it equals to `DesiredConfigSpecHash`, update condition Progressing
+  - If `lastAppliedConfigSpecHash` is not empty before it equals to `desiredConfigSpecHash`, update condition Progressing
   status to false with reason `UpgradeSucceed`.
-- If `LastAppliedConfigSpecHash` != `DesiredConfigSpecHash`
+- If `lastAppliedConfigSpecHash` != `desiredConfigSpecHash`
-  - If `LastAppliedConfigSpecHash` is empty, update condition Progressing status to true with reason `Installing`.
+  - If `lastAppliedConfigSpecHash` is empty, update condition Progressing status to true with reason `Installing`.
-    - If meets some error during the installing, for example, the `ManifestWork` reports an error, update condition Progressing
+    - If meets some error during the installation, for example, the `ManifestWork` reports an error, update the condition Progressing
-    status to false with reason `InstallFailed`.
+    status to false with the reason `InstallFailed`.
-  - If `LastAppliedConfigSpecHash` is not empty, update condition Progressing status to true with reason `Upgrading`.
+  - If `lastAppliedConfigSpecHash` is not empty, update condition Progressing status to true with reason `Upgrading`.
-    - If meets some error during the installing, for example, the `ManifestWork` reports an error, update condition Progressing
+    - If meets some error during the installation, for example, the `ManifestWork` reports an error, update the condition Progressing
-    status to false with reason `UpgradeFailed`.
+    status to false with the reason `UpgradeFailed`.

 ### Workflow
 Below is an example of `ClusterManagementAddOn`, `ManagedClusterAddOn` and `ManifestWork`: